Find Affordable College Courses

 Ave Maria, FL

-Ave Maria University did quite well in this year’s ranking of the most popular places for business/managerial economics students to get a bachelor’s degree.
-It came in at #7 on the list.
+Ave Maria University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree business/managerial economics programs.
 Located in the rural area of Ave Maria, AMU is a private not-for-profit school with a small student population.

 Read full report on Business/Managerial Economics at Ave Maria University